pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

     :::bash
     mysql -h 127.0.0.1 --port 3333 -u username -p

-If you have set up the manual ssh tunnelling described above, then you can also access the remote PythonAnywhere MySQL from the same port as well rather than use the `sshtunnel` technique.
+You can also use this technique to give Python code access to the database instead of using the the `sshtunnel` technique.

 *Many thanks to user Cartroo for the first version of this guide!*